dapr/docs/daprdocs/content/en/operations/monitoring/grafana.md

 ---
 type: docs
-title: "Observe metrics with Grafana"
+title: "How-To: Observe metrics with Grafana"
 linkTitle: "Grafana"
 weight: 5000
 description: "How to view Dapr metrics in a Grafana dashboard."